 Magic and Misdirection: Magic is all about deception - if told to magicians, they will request that this statement should be altered slightly, the modified version reading as magic is indeed about deception, but that which is achieved by misdirection.
 So what is this term 'misdirection' all about?

 To those who are relatively new to the jargon associated with the field of magic, misdirection could be described as a technique employed by magicians to distract their audience in order to make their secret moves without being noticed.

 It could take any form like waving a magic wand, scratching your ear or keeping an attractive object on the table but its sole purpose should be to keep the attention of spectators riveted on the action.

-If it is still visible, then it needs to be concealed further under relevant gestures that would be more effective in drawing attention away and keeping everyone fixated for a few moments.
+Not only is it easier to carry the secret moves, but chances of a mistake being discovered are much lesser.
+If it is still visible, then it needs to further concealed under relevant gestures that would be more effective in drawing attention away and keeping everyone fixated for a few moments.

 For a misdirection to be successful, it needs to be relevant to the theme and the trick being enacted at that moment.

-Whats your thoughts on this?..... we would love to here from you
+What's your thoughts on this?..... we would love to hear from you